 - What support is offered by the solution provider (e.g. training, configuration, customization)?

-- Does the solution provider offer ‘test’ or ‘sandbox’ environments for initial roll out testing, new releases, user-testing, etc.?
+- Does the solution provider offer ‘test’ or ‘sandbox’ environments for the initial rollout testing, new releases, user-testing, etc.?

 Obviously, when considering the purchase of (or subscription to) an enterprise-level software, price and budget are key factors to consider both now and as your project grows.

-If your project is small or starts small, price may not actually be a big factor or influence your initial decisions.
-However, when considering an enterprise-level solution (or one that may start small but could become enterprise-wide), be mindful of both the future expansion needs / possibilities of your project and ensure that the price moving forward doesn’t itself become a barrier to project success.
+If your project is small or starts small, the price may not actually be a big factor or influence your initial decisions.
+However, when considering an enterprise-level solution (or one that may start small but could become enterprise-wide), be mindful of both the future expansion needs/possibilities of your project and ensure that the price moving forward doesn’t itself become a barrier to project success.

 Some things to consider: